nicolashahn/nicolashahn.github.io/_drafts/set-solver.md

   return sets
 ```

 Generating all 3-card combinations results in O(n<sup>3</sup>) runtime complexity.
-Not very good, but since there's never going to be more than a handful of cards in an image, this works.
+Not ideal, but since there's never going to be more than 15 cards in an image, this works.
 There is a way to do it in O(n<sup>2</sup>) - can you figure out how?

-Knowing which cards belong to what set, we can draw colored boxes around the cards to indicate which are sets.
+Knowing which cards belong to what set, we can [draw colored boxes](https://github.com/nicolashahn/set-solver/blob/9c9cab40bbf3608cad13a990e3ebbc40a6337355/SetGame.py#L85){:target="_blank"} around the cards to indicate which are sets.
 The results:

 ![set game]({{site.url}}/images/set-solver/solved11_small.jpg?style=centered)